synergy-design-system/synergy-design-system/packages/docs/src/static/prerequisites.md

 #### SICK 2025

-1. Download the `SICK Intl` font from the [SICK Brand Portal](https://brand.sick.com/document/145#/basiselemente/typografie/sick-intl).
+1. Install `@synergy-design-system/assets`.
-2. Extract the ZIP file to a destination reachable by your project (e.g. a `public` folder).
+2. Copy the font from `node_modules/@synergy-design-system/assets/src/fonts/SickIntl` to a destination reachable by your project (e.g. a public folder).
 3. Include the font in your project by adding the following CSS to your project (where `PUBLIC_PATH` is the path to the folder containing the font files).

 ```css